10 Fun Things to Do in Philadelphia

 Eastern State Penitentiary operated until 1971, and housed such high-profile criminals as Al Capone.
 Today it is a National Historic Landmark, and one of the most sobering tourist attractions in Philly.

-Pro Tip: They turn the whole prison into a massive haunted house for Halloween!
+Pro Tip: They turn the whole prison into a massive haunted house for Halloween, which sounds incredibly fun!

 3. Reading Terminal Market